 Schools are required to publish attendance figures, which distinguish between authorised and unauthorised absences.
 Authorised absences include those of sickness, medical treatment and educational visits.
 Other absences can only be authorised by the Headteacher in exceptional circumstances.
 A special application should be made – forms can be obtained from the school office.

 The school is working hard to ensure the best levels of attendance.
 Letters will be sent out to parents to inform them if attendance falls below 95%.
-The Parent Support Coordinator can help and advise any parent who requires support with issues/concerns regarding attendance and punctuality.

 Please ensure that the school office have up to date information on your contact numbers and those for other nominated persons who will care for your child in an emergency.